fluves/pywaterinfo/README.rst

     pre-commit install

-The jenkins CI runs the unit tests and builds the documentation as well for each development branch.
-Check the `iow_pyconnector project on Jenkins <http://jenkins.marvin.vito.local/job/iow_pyconnector/>`_.
+The Github actions CI job run the unit tests and builds the documentation as well.

 Note